lokesh-122/lokesh-122/README.md

 </p>

 <p align="center">
-A bit about myself, I am Lokesh Varma Jampana, currently pursuing my Computer Science Engineering degree with a specialization in AI & Machine Learning. 🚀
+A bit about myself, I am Lokesh Varma Jampana, currently pursuing my Computer Science Engineering degree with a specialisation in AI & Machine Learning. 🚀
 Right now, I'm deeply focused on AI, ML, and Deep Learning, but I'm always excited to explore new fields and technologies! ⚡
 </p>